 While the big cities have so much to see, make sure you plan time to savour the small places off the beaten track.
 Remember you can always hop on a plane to Brisbane, Perth, or Melbourne.
 But the areas in between are unlikely to cross paths with you again.

 While savouring the journey, make sure to tune in to all the little local radio stations too.
 The characters and personalities you encounter will sit in your memories forever.

 Now is the perfect time to start planning your next road trip.
-Of course, with current border restrictions due to COVID-19 you need to be mindful for the longer trips.
-But for day trips and short stays the choice is yours.
+Of course, with current border restrictions due to COVID-19, you need to be mindful of the longer trips.
+But for day trips and short stays, the choice is yours.

 Start to think about the places you wish to see, and the people you want to meet.